Regular contact manifolds: a generalization of the Boothby-Wang theorem: Introduction

-\mn In this paper we show that this is indeed the case, so \cite[Theorem 1]{Boothby:1958} is actually true, and in a stronger version: $\cR$ is automatically periodic and we do not need to seek a periodic rescaling of $\cR$.
-What is more, our main result concerns arbitrary (not only compact) regular contact manifolds for which the Reeb vector field is complete (this is automatically satisfied for compact $M$).
-In this situation we have only two possibilities: either $\cR$ has no periodic orbits, or $\cR$ is periodic (in particular, all orbits are periodic).
-In the first case the smooth fibration $p:M\to M_\cR$ is canonically an $\R$-principal bundle and $M_\cR$ is canonically an exact symplectic manifold with a unique symplectic form $\zw$ such that $p^*(\zw)=\xd\zh$.
-In the periodic case, this fibration is canonically an $S^1$-principal bundle and there exists a canonical symplectic form $\zw$ on $M_\cR$ like in the first case.
-What is more, in this case the symplectic form is $\zr$-integral, where $\zr$ is the minimal period of $\cR$, so the symplectic manifold $(M_\cR,\zw)$ admits a prequantization bundle.
-We prove also a result which allows for dropping the regularity assumption if we know that all $\cR$-orbits are circles.
+\m In this paper we show, in particular, that \cite[Theorem 1]{Boothby:1958} is actually true and in a stronger version: the Reeb vector field $\cR$ itself is automatically the fundamental vector field of a free $S^1$-action, so we do not need to seek for a rescaling of $\cR$.
+What is more, our main result generalizes the Boothby-Wang theorem, as it includes arbitrary (not only compact) regular contact manifolds for which the Reeb vector field is complete (this is automatically satisfied for compact $M$).
+It is clear that \emph{a priori} $\cR$ may have both, compact orbits as well as non-compact ones.
+We show, however, that for complete $\cR$ we have only two possibilities: either $\cR$ has no periodic orbits, or all orbits share the same minimal period. \begin{theorem} If the Reeb vector field $\cR$ on a regular contact manifold $(M,\zh)$ is complete, then it induces on $M$ either an $\R$- or an $S^1$-principal action, so $p:M\to M/\cR$ is a principal bundle.
+Moreover, there exists a symplectic form $\zw$ on $M/\cR$ such that $p^*(\zw)=\xd\zh$ and, in the first case, $\zw$ is exact, while in the second case the symplectic form $\zw$ is $\zr$-integral, where $\zr$ is the minimal period of the $S^1$-action. \end{theorem} \no It is easy to see that, in the case of an $S^1$-action, $(M,\zh)$ induces a prequantization of the symplectic manifold $(M/\cR,\zw)$.
+Note also that if $\cR$ indices a non-free $S^1$-action, then the quotient manifold $M/S^1$ is generally only an orbifold \cite{Kegel:2021}.